The problem of inside sales vs outside sales is defined by technological progress.

 4) Aim for a sales hybrid

-It might seem like there is a clear distinction of inside sales vs outside sales.
+It might seem like there is a clear distinction between inside sales vs outside sales.
 But the reality is quite different.

 On the other hand, inside sales techniques are now more inseparable from the modern outside sales workflow than ever.
 Even if outside sales reps spend a majority of their time meeting with clients, they still discuss those meetings via email, schedule remote demos when meetings fall through, etc.